 Project stakeholders as well as other target audiences

 Processes used to update the communication management plan

 Generally, communication management plans can be categorized into two types, namely project communications and constituent communications.

-.
+Project communication plan: This comprises of communications essential for the proper and quality delivery of engagement.
 Other than the project plan, this include elements like status reports and memos distributed by your project management team between one another, the minutes that gets generated from them and team meetings.

 Constituent communication plan: This type includes the auditorium presentations, executive briefings, newsletters, focus groups, posters, feedback channels such as voicemail suggestion boxes.
 Effective communication skills play a vital part here.

 Core Aspects of a Communication Management Plan: